SantiagoSiordia/SantiagoSiordia/README.md

   </a>
 </div>

+## Stuff I know

-- I like learning new stuff, so here are some of the things I know already!
+I like learning new stuff, so here are some of the things I know already!

 <div>
     <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript">